Home | Old Testament Studies | Psalms Table of Contents | Previous Section | Next Section |

 SPECIAL TOPIC: THE CIRCLE OF THE EARTH

-19:2-3 "day to day" Notice the personification of both the "day" and "night."
+19:2-3 "day to day" Notice the personification of both the "day" and "night", both created by God in Gen. 1.
 The point is that creation continuously, though silently (cf. Ps.
-19:3), is giving the revelation/message about God (i.e., a good modern proponent of this concept is the "Intelligent Design" movement).
+19:3), is giving a revelation/message about the Creator God (i.e. a good modern proponent of this concept is the "Intelligent Design" movement).

 19:2 "pour forth" This VERB (BDB 615, KB 665, Hiphil IMPERFECT) has the basic meaning of a "bubbling spring" (cf. Prov.
 18:4).
 It came to be used as imagery for speaking